openframeworks/ofBook/11_sound/chapter.md

 Now we've got a basic, useable instrument!
 A few things to try, if you'd like to explore further:

-- Instead of using `keyPressed(...)` to determine the oscillator's frequency, use ofxMidi to respond to external MIDI messages
+- Instead of using `keyPressed(...)` to determine the oscillator's frequency, use ofxMidi to respond to external MIDI messages.
+If you want to get fancy, try implementing pitch bend or use MIDI CC messages to control the frequency lerp rate.
 - Try filling the waveform table with data from an image, or from a live camera (`ofMap(...)` will be handy to keep your data in the -1 to 1 range)
 - Implement a *polyphonic* synthesizer.
 This is one which uses multiple oscillators to let you play more than one note at a time.
 - Keep several copies of the `phase` index, and use `ofSignedNoise(...)` to slightly modify the frequency they represent.
 Add each of the waveforms together in `output`, but average the result by the number of phases you're tracking.